Fused $L_{1/2}$ prior for large scale linear inverse problem with Gibbs bouncy particle sampler: Numerical experiment

 \section{Numerical experiment}

-In this section we demonstrate the performance of the proposed algorithm by applying it to an X-ray CT image reconstruction problem with synthetic and real world data.
+In this section, we demonstrate the performance of the proposed algorithm by applying it to an X-ray CT image reconstruction problem using both synthetic and real world data.
+The CT inverse problem can be formulated as the linear system described in \eqref{eq:linear}, where $\bm{x} \in \mathrm{R}^{n}$ represents the vectorized image to be reconstructed and $\bm{y} \in \mathrm{R}^{m}$ denotes the measurement projection data.
+The system matrix $\bm{A}\in \mathbb{R}^{m \times n}$ represents the discretized Radon transform, with $m$ equals to the product of the number of detector elements and the number of projections.
 All experiments are implemented in \texttt{Pytorch} with RTX4090 GPU.
 The codes are available at \url{https://github.com/kexiongwen/Bayesian_Linear_inverse.git}.